top of page

 Remember that small towel we talked about earlier?
 It’s for modesty and drying off, not for bringing into the bath.
 While it’s fine to rest the towel on your head or leave it on the side of the bath, dunking it into the water is a definite don’t.

 Why?
 Because the towel is considered unclean once you’ve used it to wash and dry yourself.
 Bringing it into the bath can introduce impurities, which defeats the purpose of the strict cleanliness rules.
-If you accidentally drop your towel in the water, it’s best to wring it out away from the bath and leave it on the side until you’re done.
+Keeping your towel out of the water is a must in any Onsen etiquette guide.

 Woman Relaxing At Onsen